snowplow/snowplow-ecommerce-tracking-accelerator/content/_index.md

 {{% notice tip %}}
 Complete our [Advanced Analytics for Web](https://docs.snowplow.io/accelerators/web/) accelerator if you haven't yet started collecting data from your website.
 {{% /notice %}}

+{{% notice tip %}}
+Complete our [Advanced Analytics for Mobile](https://snowplow.io/data-product-accelerators/advanced-analytics-mobile/) accelerator if you haven't yet started collecting data from your mobile app.
+{{% /notice %}}

 **Tracking and Enrichment**